-Navigating the mid September night sky: Simply start with what you know or with what you can easily find.
+Navigating the mid August night sky: Simply start with what you know or with what you can easily find.

 - 1 Extend a line north from the two stars at the tip of the Big Dipper's bowl.
 It passes by Polaris, the North Star. - Follow the arc of the Dipper's handle.
-It intersects Arcturus, the brightest star in the September evening sky. - Nearly overhead shines a star of similar brightness as Arcturus, Vega.
+It intersects Arcturus, the brightest star in the June evening sky. - 3 To the northeast of Arcturus shines another star of the same brightness, Vega.
 Draw a line from Arcturus to Vega.
 It first meets "The Northern Crown," then the "Keystone of Hercules."
-A dark sky is needed to see these two dim stellar configurations. - The stars of the summer triangle, Vega, Altair, and Deneb, shine overhead. - The westernmost two stars of the Great Square, which lies high in the east, point south to Fomalhaut.
-The southernmost two stars point west to Altair.
+A dark sky is needed to see these two dim stellar configurations. - 4 High in the East lies the summer triangle stars of Vega, Altair, and Deneb.